holidaycheck/tech-blog/_posts/2017-10-20-jbhc17-from-my-perspective.md

 if code I produced was left in a good shape.
 It involved removal of duplication, introducing abstraction, providing better naming, etc. It felt great doing this.

-After the exercise, JB continued talking about the cost of introducing TDD: it is an investment, but such that pays of in long term (not that long!).
-As day went by JB told us also about few other, very interesting facts and figures backing up test first approach.
+After the exercise, JB continued talking about the cost of introducing TDD: it is an investment, but one that pays of in long term (not that long!).
+As the day went by, JB told us also about few other, very interesting facts and figures backing up test first approach.

 This day ended with a really big surprise. **JBHC17 will happen again!** It will take place on 11-12 December.